Management Response

 Responsible Deadline Status Comments

 Collate and showcase good practices of gender mainstreaming in UN programming and long-term fundraising efforts, through regional and global CoPs and peer to peer exchanges.
-SPF Team 2025/12 Initiated Conduct dedicated thematic webinars to facilitate peer-to-peer learning on good practices of gender mainstreaming in UN programming and long-term fundraising efforts through active engagement of the global and regional CoPs on WPP, WPS, HA and DRR.
-May 2025 - The WPSHA Community of Practice held an interactive discussion/webinar in October 2024 on “Mobilizing resources in Conflict and Crisis Contexts”, sharing good practices from selected UN Women offices.
-The WPP CoP continued distributing newsletters and held a Webinar to introduce the online training modules on violence against women in politics and elections (VAWP/E), produced with SPF resources Part of this work has included a collaboration between the global team and ESARO to develop training modules targeted to different electoral stakeholders - EMBs, security sector, justice sector, observers, political parties, UN staff and CSOs.
+SPF Team 2025/12 Initiated Recent sessions of the WPSHA Community of Practice include a multi-part webinar series on designing impactful NAPs on WPS, and specialized webinars on masculinities and WPS.
+The WPP CoP continued distributing newsletters and held a Webinar to introduce the online training modules on violence against women in politics and elections (VAWP/E), produced with SPF resources.
+Part of this work has included a collaboration between the global team and ESARO to develop training modules targeted to different electoral stakeholders - EMBs, security sector, justice sector, observers, political parties, UN staff and CSOs.
 The training presents global research and data, programming, and policy experiences related to VAWP/E prevention, monitoring, mitigation, and response.
-The webinar provided cross-learning among colleagues through sharing lessons from COs and regions that have piloted the modules and engage in peer exchange and provide feedback through discussion
+The webinar provided cross-learning among colleagues through sharing lessons from COs and regions that have piloted the modules and engage in peer exchange and provide feedback through discussion.
+In mid 2025, the HA team launched a Humanitarian Dialogues Webinar Series to facilitate peer-to-peer learning on good practices in HA.
+In July 2025 the series was launched with the first topic governing how to integrate Gender in inter-agency assessments followed by a webinar in September 2025 on UN Women’s Core Commitments on Humanitarian Action.
+Additional webinars are being planned for Q4 2025 on Partnerships and AI in humanitarian action.

 Recommendation: Develop a coordinated approach to respond to the wider donor landscape and funding trends for GEWE.
 Funding constraints are an ongoing concern, despite SPF successes in leveraging funds, both due to systemic weaknesses (such as dwindling funds to support WPP in between election cycles) and due to the current downturn in overall funds for GEWE.
 UN Women should draw on the SPF funded capacity across the system to identify internal and external actions in response to current and predicted shortfalls, including: external advocacy to enable access to increased, predictable and long term funding including in relation to conflict and crisis contexts; forging of new partnerships; framing how UN Women’s work can be integrated into wider programming; and research into innovative funding mechanisms for the future in countries with declining donor funding.